 A: Generally speaking, for a new Honda key or fob, the process should take between one hour to two, depends on the year make and model of the car.

 In addition, when codes are available, this process is even faster.

-Q: How can I know if my 2012 Honda Accord key had a chip in it?
-I understand that some keys need to be programmed and some do not?
+Q: How can I know if my Honda key had a chip in it?
+I understand that some keys need to be programmed in order to start the car?

-A: A good rule of thumb is that a key that had a plastic cover at the top and/or was made after 1998, most chances had a chip in it.
+A: A good rule of thumb is that a key that had a plastic cover at the top and/or the vehicle was manufactured after the year 1998 most likely had a chip in it.

-An automotive locksmith for Honda keys replacement can do that on site.
+An automotive locksmith for Honda keys replacement can do that on-site.
 Alternatively, you can contact the dealer, but the car will have to be towed there.